makrohard/loraham-kiss-tnc/README.md

 ## Serial KISS

-Xastir ans YAAC only support Serial KISS TNC.
+Xastir only supports Serial KISS TNC.
 You can use socat to forward the byte-stream to a PTY.
 This works over network, too.

 Start socat on the machine with the APRS-Client and point to the machine running the TNC.